David Ellison

-David Ellison (born January 9, 1983) is an American film producer serving as chairman and chief executive officer (CEO) of Paramount Skydance since August 2025.
-He is the son of Oracle Corporation co-founder Larry Ellison, the second wealthiest individual in the world.
+David Ferris Ellison (born January 9, 1983) is an American film producer, media proprietor, and former actor serving as chairman and chief executive officer (CEO) of Paramount Skydance since August 2025.
+He founded the film and television production company Skydance Media in 2006 and later merged it with the media company Paramount Global, forming Paramount Skydance in 2025.
+He is the son of Oracle Corporation co-founder Larry Ellison.

-He founded Skydance Media in 2006, and served as its CEO until 2025.
-He has produced films, including Top Gun: Maverick (2022), which was nominated for Best Picture at the 95th Academy Awards.
+Ellison founded Skydance and served as its CEO from 2006 until 2025, and produced the films Terminator Genisys, Mission: Impossible – Rogue Nation (both 2015), Life (2017), and Top Gun: Maverick (2022), with the latter nominated for the Academy Award for Best Picture.

+In 2025, under Ellison's leadership, Skydance acquired the media company Paramount Global.
+An ally of President Donald Trump, Ellison hand-picked political commentator Bari Weiss as editor-in-chief of CBS News and acquired her digital media outlet The Free Press after the second Trump administration approved the merger of Skydance and Paramount Global in 2025.
+Shortly after the completion of the merger, Ellison launched a successful hostile takeover bid for Warner Bros.
+Discovery.
+Ellison will remain chairman and CEO of the combined company.

 Early life and education

 Ellison was born on January 9, 1983, in Santa Clara County, California.
-He is the son of billionaire Oracle Corporation co-founder and chairman Larry Ellison and his ex-wife, Barbara Boothe Ellison.
+He is the son of billionaire Oracle Corporation co-founder and chairman Larry Ellison and his third wife, Barbara Boothe Ellison.
 His father is of Italian and Jewish heritage.
 Ellison grew up in Woodside, California, with his mother, who nurtured his love for film.
-He attended the University of Southern California, but dropped out of its film school in 2005 to fund a movie with his family's money, Flyboys, a box-office bomb.
-Ellison was influenced by businessman Steve Jobs, a friend of his father, and pitched Jobs his idea for Skydance Media before revising it under Jobs' advice.
+His father was not a day-to-day presence in his early life, but when David Ellison turned 13, his father bought him his own Katana stunt plane, and they bonded piloting and doing stunts.
+He attended Pepperdine University and the University of Southern California (USC).
 He has one sister, film producer Megan Ellison, who founded Annapurna Pictures.

 Career

+Ellison's career started in acting.
+In 2005 he dropped out of USC film school to act in his first major film, Flyboys.
+His father heavily financed the film.
+It was widely considered a failure.
+Ellison also acted in Hole in One and Little Fish, Strange Pond before giving up his acting ambitions and going into the business side of the entertainment industry.